 Ga Hock Seafood – Old School Zi Char Along Upper Bukit Timah Road

-Fish Head Curry is one of the signature dishes here.
+Fish Head Curry is one of Ga Hock’s signature dishes.
 It’s similar to assam curry fish head — the flavours were well balanced, and it had a slight sourness and a hint of fruitiness.
 The sauce had a nice thickness and it definitely paired well with my plate of white rice.

-The salt baked crabs is another signature.
+The salt-baked crabs is another signature here at Ga Hock.
 I have heard so much about it even before our dinner, so my expectations were high.
 It was the last dish to arrive and we were all waiting in anticipation.
 Huge chunky crabs were crusted in salt and baked in the oven.
 With such a simple dish, the quality of crabs plays an even more important role, as it is even more prominent.
 Just like when we eat Teochew steamed fish, the freshness of the fish is very important.
 Unfortunately, the crabs fell short of expectations that night.

 Opening up a crab claw to find it empty is indescribably disappointing.
 Not to mention, it’s a waste of a good crab.
 Our friend, Benny, who used to sell crabs, explained that crabs that are low on meat may have recently moulted their shell and have not had a chance to fill their body with flesh.
 And on our day of visit, the crab didn’t have much flavour.
 It was a pity considering that we paid close to $200 for the crabs.

-I love the environment here because it feels like I am somewhere in Malaysia.
+I love the environment here at Ga Hock because it feels like I am somewhere in Malaysia.
 I will probably come back again for other dishes.
 Not too sure if I will order the crabs again though.
 Not in my photos was a plate of satay which was very tasty.
-With a good proportion of fats to meat ratio, the satay was so juicy and each stick had a slight charred aroma.
+With a good proportion of fats to meat ratio, the satay was so juicy and each stick had a slightly charred aroma.

 Ga Hock Seafood